 "Are we having a resurrection, Will, or a dinner party?"

-"I knew that," he said cockily, but he was feeling lost.
+"I knew that," he said cockily even though he was feeling a little lost.
 But then he often did when spells were involved.
 Not that he hadn't helped out big time when they were fighting Adam.
 That had been so weird.
+He realized Willow was talking.
+"What?"

-"I said, be here as soon as you can, ok?"
+"I said, be here as soon as you can, okay?"

 "We will be."
 He hung up the phone.